foehammer127/CommandBasedBot/README.md

 - Turn to Angle Buttons using the RevImu
 - Heavy use of Ftclib/GamepadEx
 - Bulk Read Hub to Speed Up Lynx Commands
+- Fast and Slow Modes, and Always Slowed Turning to make the robot more controllable